apigeek/architect/README.md

 I want to automate myself
 =========================

-Apigeek-Architect is an automation tool for software architects.
+ApiGeek-Architect is an automation tool for software architects.

-You write your process and governance and Dialect takes care of the rest.
+You write your process and governance and Architect takes care of the rest.

 A scenario describes the expected behavior and outcomes in a way that is both human and machine friendly.